openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Basic_IO/basic_IO_overview.md

 }
 ```

-When you have an input stream, you can read byte data as shown in the following example.
+When you have an input stream, you can read byte data as shown in the following code.
 The read data will be written into the input parameter array of `read`.

 Input stream reading example: